Visualize Aggregated Data

-An essential data visualizations relates the size of a numerical value associated with each level of a categorical variable.
-These visualizations involve two variables: the categorical variable of interest, generically referred to as \(x\), and the associated numerical variable, generically referred to as \(y\).
-Refer to this family of visualizations as categorical data visualizations, of which the most well-known examples are bar charts and pie charts.
+A categorical data visualization displays a visual aesthetic that reflects the magnitude of a numerical variable associated with each level of the variable.
+For a single categorical variable, these visualizations involve two variables: the categorical variable of interest, generically denoted \(x\), and the associated numerical variable, generically denoted \(y\).
+The most well-known examples if categorical data visualizations are bar charts and pie charts.

-A data visualization that associates a value of a numerical variable with a corresponding level of a categorical variable.
+A data visualization that associates a value of a numerical variable with each corresponding level of the categorical variable.

-What benefit do we derive from these type of visualizations?
+What benefit do we derive from these types of visualizations?

 Assess the extent of the numerical value associated with each level of a categorical variable and compare the numerical values across levels.

 For example, consider the number of employees, n, who work in each department of a small company.
-The values of the categorical variable, Dept, refer to the departments of the company.
-There are five departments, so there are five unique values of Dept: ACCT (accounting), ADMN (administration), FINC (finance), MKTG (marketing), and SALE (sales).
+The values of the categorical variable Dept are the labels for the company’s departments.
+There are five departments, each with its own label: ACCT (accounting), ADMN (administration), FINC (finance), MKTG (marketing), and SALE (sales).
 Each unique value of Dept defines a group of employees.

 Table 1 of the paired data values of the variables Dept and n displays the counts of the employees in each department.
-We see, for example, that 15 people work in sales, by far the department with the most employees.
+15 people work in sales, by far the department with the most employees.

 | Dept | n |